twbs/bootstrap/site/content/docs/5.2/getting-started/contribute.md

 Running our documentation locally requires the use of Hugo, which gets installed via the [hugo-bin](https://www.npmjs.com/package/hugo-bin) npm package.
 Hugo is a blazingly fast and quite extensible static site generator that provides us: basic includes, Markdown-based files, templates, and more.
 Here's how to get it started:

 1. Run through the [tooling setup](#tooling-setup) above to install all dependencies.
-2. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.
+2. From the root `/bootstrap` directory, run `npm run docs-serve` in the command-line.
 3. Open `http://localhost:9001/` in your browser, and voilà.

 Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).